DavCar2970/dataviz_final_project/README.md

 # Data Visualization and Reproducible Research

-> Firstname Lastname.
+> David Carbajal.

-Learn more about me in my [GitHub profile page](https://github.com/reiminer).
+Learn more about me in my [GitHub profile page](https://github.com/DavCar2970).

 The following is a sample of products created during the _"Data Visualization and Reproducible Research"_ course.